beaverbuilder/documentation/versioned_docs/version-stable/beaver-builder/developer/how-to-tips/theme-author-templates.md

 ## 2. Create your layout templates

-Create your custom layout templates and saved rows or modules.
-(Saved columns are available for this use.)
-See the Related Links for information about how to manage saved layout templates and saved rows and modules from the Beaver Builder admin panel.
+Create your [custom layout templates](/beaver-builder/layouts/templates/layout-templates-overview.md) and [saved rows or modules](/beaver-builder/layouts/templates/save-a-row-column-or-module-for-reuse.md) for users.

 ## 3. Categorize and add featured images to the layout templates